cubicibo/SUPer/README.md

 # SUPer
-SUPer is a subtitle rendering and manipulation tool specifically for the PGS (SUP) format.
-Unlike any other .SUP exporting tools, SUPer re-renders the subtitles graphics internally to make full use of the the BDSup format.
-Caption files generated with SUPer can feature softsub karaokes, masking and fades and are likely to work nicely on your favorite Blu-Ray player.
+SUPer is a tool to convert BDNXML+PNG assets to Blu-ray SUP subtitles.
+Unlike any other .SUP conversion tools, SUPer analyzes and re-renders the subtitles graphics internally to make full use of the the BD SUP format (Presentation Graphic Stream).
+Caption files generated with SUPer can feature softsub karaokes, masking, fades and basic moves and are guaranteed to work nicely on your favorite Blu-ray player.

 ## Usage
 SUPer is made easy to use with the graphical user interface `supergui.py` - it lets you choose your input BDNXML, the output file name and optionally a SUP file to merge with.
 A command line client is also available as `supercli.py`.
 See below for further details.

-## Suggested workflow
+The common usage is the following:
-- Generate a BDNXML with PNG assets using ass2bdnxml, avs2bdnxml or SubtitleEdit.
+- Generate a BDNXML with PNG assets using [ass2bdnxml](https://github.com/cubicibo/ass2bdnxml) or avs2bdnxml.
-- Use SUPer to convert the BDNXML to a BD SUP; simply load a BDNXML file in the GUI, set an output file and have an espresso while the fan spins.
+- Use SUPer to convert the BDNXML to a Blu-ray SUP; simply load a BDNXML file in the GUI, set an output file and have an espresso while the fan spins.

 ## GUI client
 This is the client executed when you download the stand-alone binary or when you run `python3 supergui.py`.
 Its interface is very simple but extensive for all types of conversion.
+The GUI is always running aside a command-line window which gives the conversion progress and logging information.

+- Select the input BDN XML file.
+The file must resides in the same directory as the PNG assets.
+- Select the desired output file and extension using the Windows explorer.
+- "Make it SUPer" starts the conversion process.
+The actual conversion progress is printed in the command line window.

+The GUI supports two output format: SUP and PES+MUI (Scenarist BD).

 ## Command line client
 `supercli.py` is essentially the command line equivalent to `supergui.py`.

-### Usage
+### CLI Usage
 `python3 supercli.py [PARAMETERS] outputfile`

-### Parameters
+### CLI Parameters
 ```
  -i, --input         Input BDNXML file.
  -c, --compression   Time threshold for acquisitions. [int, 0-100, def: 80],